-The student will be expected to critically contribute to asynchronous discussions, about how personal and professional development of self and others, can affect the delivery of safe and reliable person- centred care (100%).
-Word count: 1000
+The student will be expected to critically contribute to asynchronous discussions, about how personal and professional development of self and others, can affect the delivery of safe and reliable person centred care to Adult clients/service users (100%).
+Word count: 1000.